NumLocK15/YaraStation/README.md

 That is it :) ..
 Now you can access the portal on http://localhost:8015

+Notes:
+1) in the standalone version the app will create and run on SQLite instance rather than postgres which is used in the docker, which may cause concurrency issues. you can also link to any other existing database in your environment (read django documentioans)

 ## Disclaimer
 The portal is still in the earlly development phases, it is recommended to run it in a controlled environemnt that does not have internet access.

 ## Roadmap
     1. (live) Provide support for Uploading/Parsing loki results
-    2. (Coming Soon) Provide support for managment agents to run scans from a centralized location
+    2. (Coming Soon - end of january) Provide support for managment agents to run scans from a centralized location
-    3. (Coming soon) Provide support for Uploading/Parsing results from different sources (e.g. Thor scanner, EDRs etc.)
+    3. (Coming soon - still collecting data) Provide support for Uploading/Parsing results from different sources (e.g. Thor scanner, EDRs etc.)

 ## Screenshots